What sort of imagery comes to your mind when you picture Greece?

-You can't go to Athens without immersing yourself in the history of the city.
-The biggest problem is, there's so much to pick and choose from.
+You can't go to Athens without immersing yourself in the city's history.
+The biggest problem is there's so much to pick and choose from.

 A highlight for me was the Acropolis Museum.
-Rammed with ancient artifacts and packed full of all sorts of interesting information, visiting the site was a childhood dream come true.
+Rammed with ancient artifacts and interesting information, visiting the site was a childhood dream come true.

 While the islands are spectacular, every trip to Greece should include a break in the country's understated capital city.

 No matter what kind of vacation you're after or what time of the year, you're sure to find something interesting.